 What part of the city will you be working or studying in?
+That’s where you should look for your Seattle sublet.
 Do you want to live right above a 24-hour pizza joint, or would you prefer something more quiet and family-friendly?
 How important is it for you to live near a public green space, school or a grocery store?

 Seattle traffic gets pretty hectic at rush hour, but there are plenty of conveniently-positioned alternatives you can use, such as the Link Light Rail, or one of the many bike paths snaking into and out of the city.

 A no-brainer, but still needs to be mentioned.
-Crunch some numbers and figure out what you can— and are willing to— realistically spend each month on rent (as well as utilities, food, transport, and entertainment).
+Crunch some numbers and figure out what you can— and are willing to— realistically spend each month on rent (as well as utilities, food, transport, and entertainment) for your Seattle sublet.

 Believe it or not, Facebook is good for more than just mindless scrolling.
-Social media can be a fantastic tool for finding sublets in Seattle by connecting you directly and immediately with individuals looking to sublet their apartment, home, duplex, etc. Simply log on and type “Seattle sublet” in the search bar at the top of your home screen.
+Social media can be a fantastic tool for finding sublets in Seattle by connecting you directly and immediately with individuals looking to sublet their apartment, home, duplex, etc. Finding one can be as simple as typing “Seattle sublet” into Facebook search, then hunting through the results.

 Depending on your personal preferences, you may be considering living with roommates when you move to Seattle, which may lower your cost of rent or just help you to meet new people.
 There are plenty of websites that cater to the housemate hunt, such as Roommates and Spareroom.
 If you’re a student or plan to be in and around the University of Washington district, ULoop Housing offers a selection of listings close to campus.